ForgeFlow/ao-odoo/ao_purchase_dept/README.rst

 Purchase Dept
 =============

-This module adds the AO department to puchase order lines.
+This module adds the AO department to purchase order lines.
 The department is then moved to the invoice.

 Credits
 =======